eventide-project/docs/user-guide/session.md

 close()
 ```

-## Determine if a Sessions Connection is Open
+## Determine if a Session's Connection is Open

 ``` ruby
 connected?